-The Malwarebytes app for ServiceNow offers real-time protection event data such as scan and detection reports via Webhooks.
+The Malwarebytes app for ServiceNow offers data via Webhooks for real-time protection events, such as scan and detection reports.
 This guide describes:

 - Security Incidents created automatically when Malwarebytes detects threats.